On the knot Floer filtration of the concordance group: Background

+for some $n$ and $\ell$ such that the filtration level of $x_\ell$ is less than or equal to that of $x_n$.
+In other words, one may replace a basis element with itself plus elements of lesser or equal filtration level.
+We will often omit the prime from the new basis and denote this change of basis by

 To better understand $\Z \oplus \Z$-filtered chain complexes, it is convenient to depict them in the $(i, j)$-plane, where the $(i, j)$-coordinates depict the filtration level.
 The $\Z$-grading is suppressed from this picture.
 We consider the generators over $\F[U, U^{-1}]$.
-We place a generator $x$ at the lattice point $(i, j)$, where $(i, j)$ is the filtration level of $x$.
-We use arrows to describe the differential; if $y$ appears with non-zero coefficient in $\partial x$, then we draw an arrow from $x$ to $y$.
+We place an element $U^n \cdot x$ at the lattice point $(i-n, j-n)$, where $(i, j)$ is the filtration level of $x$.
+We use arrows to describe the differential; if $U^n \cdot y$ appears with non-zero coefficient in $\partial x$, then we draw an arrow from $x$ to $U^n \cdot y$.
 Since the differential respects the $\Z \oplus \Z$-filtration, the arrows will necessarily point (non-strictly) to the left and down.
-Up to filtered chain homotopy, one may assume that the differential will strictly decrease the filtration \cite[Lemma 4.5]{R}, and indeed, that will be the case for all of the complexes we consider.
+Up to filtered chain homotopy, one may assume that the differential will strictly decrease the filtration \cite[Lemma 4.5]{Rknot}, and indeed, that will be the case for all of the complexes we consider.
+Moreover, for all of the complexes under consideration in this paper, there exists a basis where each arrow connects elements of the same $U$-degree.
+This is because the knots in this paper are all linear combinations of $L$-space knots, which are described in Section \ref{sec:Lspace}.
+Thus, it is sufficient to consider a single copy of each generator, rather than all of the $U$-translates.
 At times, it will be convenient to consider only the part of $\partial$ that preserves the $j$- or $i$-filtration level.
-We use $\partial^\text{horz}$ and $\partial^\text{vert}$, respectively, to denote these.
+We use $\partial^\horz$ and $\partial^\vert$, respectively, to denote these.

 The subquotient of $\CFKi(K)$ consisting of the $i = 0$ column yields the complex $\widehat{CF}(S^3)$, and so the homology of the $i = 0$ column (or in fact, any column, up to a grading shift) is isomorphic to $\F$.
 Similarly, the homology of any row is also isomorphic to $\F$.